Five Second Delay

-We can be a Body of Christ that is always reaching, always loving, always seeking the desires of God.
-Do not be fearful as God is a forgiving and loving God.
+We can be a Body of Christ that is always reaching, always loving, and always seeking the desires of God.
+Do not be fearful, as God is a forgiving and loving God.
 Be approachable and imperfect stronger than any attack or circumstance.
 Be a light that draws many to it.
 We can do all of this if we remember the five-second delay, five empowering words.

 How it could be if we start to remember to cue our five second delay and help remind one another daily